 - One Person Was Killed, and Another Was Seriously Hurt Following a Two-Seat Private Plane Crash in Okaloosa County, Fl.
 The crash took place shortly after taking off from Ruckel Airport.
 Two people were in the small plane that crashed upside down.
 One person died from injuries while a second was undergoing treatment.
 To prevent the risk of fire from a minor fuel leak, firefighters removed the plane's battery.
 The plane accident was examined by a Federal Aviation Administration crash scene investigator.

 - A Small Airplane Crashed Into a Building in South Florida and Left One Dead.
-A small airplane collided with a building in Fort Myers, Florida that housed a child care center and was luckily vacant at the time of the accident.
-Only one person lost their life and one more sustained serious injuries.
-The plane was a Piper PA-28, essentially, a single-engine plane that has been manufactured as early as the 1960s.
+A small airplane collided with a building in Fort Myers, Florida, that housed a child care center and was luckily vacant at the time of the accident.
+Only one person lost their life, and one more sustained serious injuries.
+The plane was a Piper PA-28, essentially, a single-engine plane that had been manufactured as early as the 1960s.
 Over the years, the model has, in fact, gone through several modifications and changes.
 Moreover, it is to be noted that the PA-28 was involved in several crashes over the years, including one in which the coach, as well as the assistant coach of the Oklahoma State Women's Basketball team, lost their lives.
 A primary investigation explained that a diversity of factors were likely to be involved in the cause of the crash, including:

 - The aircraft's condition

 - The human factors